-You see, while your space heater does not pull in air in the same way that an air conditioner or a dehumidifier do, it’s still constantly exposed to the outside world, and harmful particles.
+You see, while your space heater does not pull in the air in the same way that an air conditioner or a dehumidifier does, it’s still constantly exposed to the outside world and harmful particles.

 The air filter prevents these from reaching the unit’s internal components and damaging them.

 And while it all sounds great, there’s a caveat.